vetal-e/documentation/_build/markdown/markdown/backend/logging/index.md

 * Resources availability (limit reached, capacity exhausted)
 * Service availability (startup, shutdown, response time)
 * Input and output (if it helps to find an issue)

+#### NOTE
+Avoid Logging Sensitive Information

+Never log sensitive data.
+Under any circumstances.
+Always use data anonymization or encryption to secure customer identities and their sensitive business-critical information.

 ## Basics